August 11 – 18, 2021

 *Value Season Dates = 10% off adult rates on these trips.
 Use “spring” promo code for spring dates & “fall” for fall dates.

-Day 0 – Arrival Day: Arrive in Joseph, Oregon and check in to the Eagles View Inn, where lodging is included in your trip cost.
-Meet at 6pm at the Winding Waters’ Boathouse for our pre-trip orientation to have introductions, discuss trip logistics, receive personal dry-bags, and answer remaining questions.
+Day 0 – Arrival Day: Arrive in Joseph, Oregon and meet at 6pm (PST) at the Winding Waters’ Boathouse for our pre-trip orientation to the river portion of your trip.
+We’ll discuss trip logistics, receive personal dry-bags, and answer any remaining questions.
 Visit our Boathouse Shop for any last minute items for your trip, including sunscreen, river shirts, river hats, fishing licenses and more.
 Plan to depart for the next day’s whitewater rafting adventure.
+Dinner is on your own this evening.

 Day 1 – Launch Day: Breakfast served at the WWRE Boathouse at 7:00am with departure scheduled after breakfast.
 Travel in the Winding Waters’ van to Hells Canyon Dam through the beautiful Wallowa-Whitman National Forest.
 Meet your guide crew at the Dam.
 Launch by 11am following a brief risk management discussion.
 Lunch will be served riverside.
 Encounter rapids such as Wild Sheep and Granite on this first day with time to relax, fish, explore archaeological sites and take in the breathtaking views.
 Plan to be in camp by 4:00pm today.
 Expect an evening beginning with a delicious meal, followed by good conversation, campfire, games and music.
 Feel free to bring a musical instrument.